NurseNest leaf logoNurseNest

 If you are an international nurse planning to work in Canada or the United States

 Renal dosing, contrast protocols, and medication brand names may differ from your home setting, but early recognition of AKI and hyperkalemia translates everywhere.
-Emphasize practice with US-style delegation questions alongside labs—your trend awareness is an asset once paired with NCLEX-RN scope expectations.
+Emphasize practice with delegation and priority questions alongside labs—your trend awareness is an asset once paired with NCLEX-RN scope expectations (US RN), RPN acid-base lesson (Canadian REx-PN), or the NP renal risk-reduction module for advanced-practice context.

 Nursing priorities